 Tsipras was apparently referring to the Russian Su-24 bomber that Ankara claims was shot down for violating its national airspace for “17 seconds.”
 However according to the Russian defense ministry, radar data and the survived pilot’s accounts, it was the Turkish jet that briefly entered Syrian airspace to attack the bomber during its return from an anti-terrorist raid.

+“What is happening in the Aegean is outrageous and unbelievable #EUTurkey,” Tsipras wrote in part two of his message both in his English and Greek accounts.
+“We're spending billions on weapons.
+You – to violate our airspace, we – to intercept you #EUTurkey.”
 According to the latest data from the Greek military, Turkey’s jets violated its airspace 2,244 times in 2014.
 By October of this year, Turkish planes had made 1,443 intrusions.
 In response to Ankara’s“provocation” and “backstabbing”,the Russian military deployed an S-400 air defense system to Syria – after which Turkey has reportedly halted all violations of both Syrian and Greek airspaces.

 Tsipras wondered why Turkey, which spent $22 billion on defense in 2014, according to the Stockholm International Peace Research Institute, wastes so much money on patrolling and protecting its airspace if it cannot even manage the migrant flow through its borders.